© 2014-2024 Offshore Radio Museum

 It was another two months, however, before things really started to happen.
 After receiving technical advice from engineers of the Danish offshore pioneer Radio Mercur, Oswald eventually succeeded in constructing a suitable transmitter.
 Despite a warning letter from the German Post Office, about the illegality of installing radio transmitting equipment on board a ship in a German port, work continued and fitting out of the Borkum Riff was completed by mid-April 1960.

-After two earlier attempts were thwarted by the authorities the Borkum Riff finally left harbour on 20th April 1960 and the following day she anchored off Katwijk aan Zee on the Dutch coast.
-The first test transmissions from the new station - Radio Veronica - were made the same day.
+After two earlier attempts were thwarted by the authorities the Borkum Riff finally left harbour in Emden (Germany) on 18th April 1960 and the same day she anchored off Noordwijk on the Dutch coast.
+The first test transmissions from the new station - Radio Veronica - were made late in the evening of 20th April 1960

 Programme tapes made in the station's Amsterdam studio were taken out to the Borkum Riff by a small fishing vessel for the first few days until Dutch customs authorities refused to allow any further such deliveries.
 With this lifeline cut the station resorted to using a light aircraft (as Radio Mercur had done in Scandinavia) to drop daily supplies and programme tapes to the ship.